xgfone/gconf/README.md

 ## Source

 Source is used to read the configuration data.
 You can load lots of sources to read the configuration data from many storage locations.
-The default has implemented some sources, such as `flag`, `cli`, `env`, `file`, `url`.
-But you can also implement other sources, such as `ZooKeeper`, `ETCD`, etc.
+The default has implemented some sources, such as `flag`, `cli`, `env`, `file`, `url`, `zookeeper`.
+But you can also implement other sources, such as `ETCD`, etc.

 **Notice:** If the source supports the watcher, it will add it to watch the changed of the source data automatically.

 ## Decoder

 The source reads the original data, that's `[]byte`, and it must be decoded.
-The default has implemented the `json` and `INI` decoders.
+The default has implemented the `json`, `yaml`, `toml` and `INI` decoders.

 ## Read and Update the option value